barryclark/jekyll-now/_posts/2022-11-01-implementing-parallel-iterators-rayon.md

 It helps to think of rayon as a divide and conquer multithreading library.
-It wants to split the whole iteration into smaller and smaller chunks, distribute them across threads, then fall back to regular sequential iterators to perform the actual work within the threads, before piecing the iteration together again.
-Producers are the glue that allow rayon to understand how to split your iteration into smaller chunks and how to iterate over those chunks _sequentially_.
+It wants to split the whole iteration into smaller and smaller chunks, distribute them across threads, then fall back to regular sequential iterators to perform the actual work within the threads.
+Producers are the glue that allows rayon to understand how to split your iteration into smaller chunks and how to iterate over those chunks _sequentially_.
 If that all seems a bit much now, bear with me.